Part V. Certification Criteria

 8VAC40-31-160.
 Certification criteria for all postsecondary schools.

-A. The criteria in this section shall apply to all postsecondary schools for which certification is required.
-With regard to postsecondary schools that are accredited by an accrediting agency recognized by the U.S. Department of Education, the council may apply a presumption of compliance with criteria in this section if the school has complied with an accreditation standard directed to the same subject matter as the criteria.
+A. With regard to postsecondary schools that are accredited by an accrediting agency recognized by the U.S. Department of Education, the council may apply a presumption of compliance with criteria in this section if the school has complied with an accreditation standard directed to the same subject matter as the criteria.
 The council need not apply this presumption if the accreditation standard is deficient in satisfying an identifiable goal of the council.
 The council shall articulate reasons that the accreditation standard is deficient.

 B. The postsecondary school shall have a clear, accurate, and comprehensive written statement, which shall be available to the public upon request.
-The statement minimally shall include the following items:
+The statement shall include, at a minimum, the following items:

 1. The history and development of the postsecondary school;